-A website cluttered with dense text and calls to action (Click here!
-Go there!) is a dead-end.
+Forget building a website that is cluttered with dense text and calls to action (Click here!
+Go there!).
 Think Google homepage.
 Think Apple.
-The whitespace is as crucial as the logo itself.
+The white space is as crucial as the logo itself.

 “White space might be the single most important element when it comes to getting users to look at a design.